OzcanCevik/Code-Simulator/README.md

 ## Project Description

 This repository contains a web-based Python code runner built using Skulpt.
-You can run and test Python scripts directly in your browser using the files provided here.
+Using the provided files, you can run the https://github.com/OzcanCevik/robot-situation-awareness project directly without any additional requirements.

 ## Files